zulhfreelancer said about 8 years ago on Rails API - Authentication with JWT :

 Thanks

-Patrício dos Santos said over 7 years ago on Rails API - Authentication with JWT :
+Patrício dos Santos said almost 8 years ago on Rails API - Authentication with JWT :

 I think I found a temporary fix : https://github.com/nsarno/knock/issues/120